College-of-DuPage-Lunabotics/lunabot_ros/README.md

   - **robot_view.rviz**: Configuration file for RViz2 that defines what topics are visualized.

 **lunabot_simulation**: This package contains assets and code for simulating the robot in Gazebo.
-- **meshes**: Contains the 3D models used to visualize the robot in Gazebo and RViz2.

 - **models**: Contains environmental models for the Gazebo simulation.
 - **src**
   - **teleop**: Contains teleop scripts.